signalfx/splunk-otel-collector/tests/testutils/README.md

 ### OTLP Metrics Receiver Sink

-The `OTLPReceiverSink` is a helper type that will easily stand up an inmemory OTLP Receiver with `consumertest.MetricsSink` functionality.
+The `OTLPReceiverSink` is a helper type that will easily stand up an in memory OTLP Receiver with `consumertest.MetricsSink` functionality.
 It will listen to the configured gRPC endpoint that running Collector processes can be configured to reach and provides an `AssertAllMetricsReceived()` test method to confirm that expected `ResourceMetrics` are received within the specified window.